cal-itp/data-infra/docs/analytics_tools/notebooks.md

 ## Introduction to JupyterHub
 Jupyterhub is a web application that allows users to analyze and create reports on warehouse data (or a number of data sources).

-Analyses on jupyterhub are done using notebooks, which allow users to mix narrative with analysis code.
+Analyses on JupyterHub are done using notebooks, which allow users to mix narrative with analysis code.

 **You can access JuypterHub [using this link](https://hubtest.k8s.calitp.jarv.us/)**.